Qays12/Random-File-Random-Directory/README.md

 # Random-File-Random-Directory
 This code sends one random file to one random directory

 I wanted to have some fun when it came to making my own projects.
-I created this code that can take a random file from the directory the user sets and send it to a random folder at the Destination the user has set.
+I created this code that can take a random file from the directory the user sets, and send it to a random folder at the Destination the user has set.

+It takes a random file and sends it to a random directory or folder